-- Be a Massachusetts resident. - Be enrolled in grades 9, 10, 11 or 12 in a Massachusetts public secondary school. - Meet all course prerequisites per the policies of the participating campus. - Students must sit for the Accuplacer exam and place at the college level. - Have a minimum cumulative high school GPA of 3.0. - · May not have earned a high school diploma.
+- Be a Massachusetts resident. - Be enrolled in grades 9, 10, 11 or 12 in a Massachusetts public secondary school. - Meet all course prerequisites per the policies of the participating campus. - Students must sit for the Accuplacer exam and place at the college level. - Have a minimum cumulative high school GPA of 2.7. - May not have earned a high school diploma.

-In addition to meeting the eligibility criteria as established by the Massachusetts Department of Education, MRVTHS students who are interested in applying for Dual Enrollment must meet the course prerequisites listed below.
+In addition to meeting the eligibility criteria as established by the Massachusetts Department of Education, Monty Tech students who are interested in applying for Dual Enrollment must meet the course prerequisites listed below.

-- Students must have attained a 3.0 GPA or better to be recommended to take college level course work by their high school principal, teachers, or guidance counselors. - Students must meet admissions requirements for Dual Enrollment at the respective public college or university. - Students must have an excellent attendance and discipline record (have no more than three (3) unexcused absences per semester). - Students should take the PSAT (Preliminary Scholastic Aptitude Test) during their sophomore and/or junior year. - College transcripts must be submitted to the counselor at the end of each semester.
+- Students must have attained a 2.7 GPA or better to be recommended to take college level course work by their high school principal, teachers, or guidance counselors. - Students must meet admissions requirements for Dual Enrollment at the respective public college or university. - Students must have an excellent attendance and discipline record (have no more than three (3) unexcused absences per semester). - Students should take the PSAT (Preliminary Scholastic Aptitude Test) during their sophomore and/or junior year. - College transcripts must be submitted to the counselor at the end of each semester.
 Unsatisfactory progress may result in withdrawal from the Dual Enrollment program.

-Participation requirements for grades 9 and 10 students include all of the above in addition to:

-- · Students must meet additional criteria and - Obtain approval from building principal
+Participation requirements for grades 9 and 10 students include all of the above.
+In addition, students must meet additional criteria and obtain approval from building principal.

-The MRVTHS School District has a signed Memorandum of Agreement with Mount Wachusett Community College.
-Dual Enrollment courses are currently being offered at MRVTHS, as well as, at area high schools and the MWCC campus in Gardner, MA.
+Monty Tech School District has a signed Memorandum of Agreement with Mount Wachusett Community College.
+Dual Enrollment courses are currently being offered at Monty Tech, as well as, at area high schools and the MWCC campus in Gardner, MA.
 Students found eligible based on the criteria noted above are encouraged to apply.
 Students may enroll in one three-credit course per semester and should see their guidance counselor for more information.

-Please note that upon graduation from MRVTHS, students receive a vocational/technical certificate along with their high school diploma.
+Please note that upon graduation from Monty Tech, students receive a vocational/technical certificate along with their high school diploma.